 Awarded a Fulbright research fellowship in 1994, he spent a year at the Scuola Normale Superiore di Pisa.
 He was also the recipient of the Dissertation Year Fellowship from U.C.L.A.
 (1996-97).

 For two years he was the chief wine writer and Associate Editor of La Cucina Italiana (1998-2000), New York.
 His translation of the first modern cookery book by fifteenth-century Italian cook Maestro Martino was published in January 2005 by the University of California Press.

 His articles on food and wine have appeared in Wine & Spirits Magazine, Gastronomica, Men’s Vogue, La Cucina Italiana, and The Tasting Panel among others.

 On his own and as one of the songwriters of Les Sans Culottes and Nous Non Plus, Jeremy has penned songs that have appeared in motion pictures, major television advertising campaigns, and have charted on college radio.

-Jeremy resides in Austin, Texas with his wife Tracie P and daughters Georgia P and Lila Jane.
+Austin, Texas Houston with his wife Tracie P and daughters Georgia P and Lila Jane.